Academic Title:

 Education and Training

-I received my undergraduate degree in Biomedical Engineering in 2000 from the University of Florida.
-I then recevied my medical degree from the American University of the Caribbean, located in St. Maarten.
-From medical school, I completed my internship and residency at Memorial University Medical Center, associated with Mercer University, in Savannah, Georgia.
-My last year as a resident, I was also a chief resident.
-Upon completed residency, I began a 3 year fellowship in Pediatric Gastronenterology, Hepatology and Nutrition at Jackson Memorial Hospital, University of Miami.
-I graduated from fellowship in 2012.
+Dr. Watkins received her undergraduate degree in Biomedical Engineering in 2000 from the University of Florida, which was followed by her medical degree from the American University of the Caribbean, located in St. Maarten.
+From medical school, she completed her internship and residency at Memorial University Medical Center, associated with Mercer University, in Savannah, Georgia.
+Her last year as a resident, she also took on the responsibility of being the chief resident.
+Upon completion of residency, she started her 3 year fellowship in Pediatric Gastroenterology, Hepatology and Nutrition at Jackson Memorial Hospital, University of Miami and graduated from fellowship in 2012.

 Biosketch